 2) Now check for hotspots.
 On a piece of paper draw the cooking surface of your grill, roughly to scale.
 Divide it into quadrants by drawing a line down the middle of both sides.
 Buy a loaf of white bread.
 Turn all burners to medium, close the lid, and let the temp stabilize.
-After about 15 minutes place the biscuits or the bread on the grill in a grid, with about 1 or 2" between them.
+After about 15 minutes place the bread on the grill in a grid, with about 1 or 2" between them.
 Move quickly or have someone help you.
 Close the lid and don't open it unless you smell burning.
 After about 10 minutes, open the lid and quickly flip them.
-Take a picture.
 You will see that your grill has some hotspots.
-Print the picture so you know where they are.
-If they biscuits are not golden, let them cook longer on the second side and then flip and shoot.
-Finish cooking the biscuits, make some sausage gravy, and chow down.
+Take a picture and print it for future reference.
+Finish toasting the bread, make some sausage gravy, and chow down.

 3) Repeat the tests with a water pan as described in my article on the best setup for a gas grill.
 A water pan above the burners is a great way to stabilize heat and add humidity to the oven.
 Humidity alters heat transfer, dehydration of the food, and mixes with combustion gases and improves the flavor.
 If you have a gas grill with only one burner, you need to master this setup.
 But you should really consider upgrading to a multiburner grill.
 It gives you much more versatility.